 Soft tissue injuries are those that affect your muscles, nerves, ligaments, tendons, cartilage and synovial membranes.
 These soft tissues surround your bones, joints, organs and other structures to help protect them.
 The most common soft tissue injuries are:

-- Bruises: where damage to small blood vessels bleed internally causing swelling and discolourisation of the skin.
+- Bruises: When damage to small blood vessels bleed internally causing swelling and discolourisation of the skin.

-- Contusions: here the fibres in your muscles are torn.
+- Contusions: Where the fibres in your muscles are torn.

-- Tendinitis: where a tendon becomes inflamed or irritated.
+- Tendinitis: When a tendon becomes inflamed or irritated.

 The most common symptoms of soft tissue injuries include: